2002-feb24-net/keshna-project0/README.md

 # keshna-project0

-A c# console application that can : place orders to store locations for customers add a new customer search customers by name display details of an order display all order history of a store location display all order history of a customer input validation
+A c# console application that can :<br>
+place orders to store locations for customers<br>
+add a new customer<br>
+search customers by name<br>
+display details of an order<br>
+display all order history of a store location<br>
+display all order history of a customer<br>
+input validation<br>
-(optional: order history can be sorted by earliest, latest, cheapest, most expensive) (optional: get a suggested order for a customer based on his order history) (optional: display some statistics based on order history)
+(optional: order history can be sorted by earliest, latest, cheapest, most expensive)<br>
+(optional: get a suggested order for a customer based on his order history)<br>
+(optional: display some statistics based on order history)<br>